7 Days in Sydney: The Itinerary That Actually Makes Sense

 How do I get from Sydney Airport to the city?

 The Airport Link train connects the international and domestic terminals to Central Station in about 13 minutes.
-It runs frequently and costs around $20 per person.
-From Central you can connect directly to any inner suburb.
-Taxis and rideshare are more expensive but useful if you have heavy luggage and a specific destination.
+It runs frequently and costs around $20–22 per person.
+From Central, connections run to any inner suburb.
+Taxis and rideshares are more expensive but useful with heavy luggage and a specific destination.

 What is the Bondi to Coogee walk?

 A 6km clifftop walking track running south from Bondi Beach through Tamarama, Bronte, Clovelly, and finishing at Coogee Beach.
 The walk takes 2–2.5 hours at a relaxed pace.
-It’s mostly sealed path with some steps and is accessible for most fitness levels.
+Mostly sealed path with some steps, accessible for most fitness levels.
 No entry fee.

 Is Bondi Beach worth it in August?

-Yes — arguably more so than in summer.
-The beach is quiet enough to enjoy, the water temperature is around 17°C (cold but manageable), and you won’t be fighting for a patch of sand.
-The surrounding cafés and the Bondi Icebergs are still fully operational.
+Yes — arguably more so than summer.
+The beach is quiet, the water temperature is around 17°C, and there’s no competition for a spot on the sand.
+The surrounding cafés and the Bondi Icebergs are still open throughout winter.

-Can I visit Hunter Valley from Sydney in a day?
+Can I visit the Hunter Valley from Sydney in a day?

 Yes, but it’s worth being realistic about what that looks like.
-The valley is about 2.5 hours from Sydney, so a day trip means 5 hours in transit and 5–6 hours on the ground.
-A guided day tour from Sydney covers the logistics and includes winery visits and lunch, which makes the day easier than trying to plan it independently.
-If wine is a serious interest rather than a tick-box, spending a night in Pokolbin gives you more time and a better experience.
+The valley is about 2.5 hours from Sydney, so a day trip means around 5 hours in transit.
+A guided day tour covers the logistics and includes winery visits and lunch — easier than planning independently.
+If wine is a serious interest, spending a night in Pokolbin is a better experience than rushing.
 It’s listed as an optional swap for Day 5 in this itinerary.

 Is Royal National Park worth visiting from Sydney?

-Absolutely — it’s one of the most underrated things near the city and the coastal scenery is genuinely excellent.
+Absolutely — it’s one of the most underrated things near the city and the coastal scenery is excellent.
 Take the train from Central to Cronulla, catch the ferry to Bundeena, and walk the coastal track south.
-Figure 8 Pools requires a timed entry booking and is only safe at low tide — the rock platform gets washed over by waves at high tide and it is genuinely dangerous.
-Check the tide chart for the day and do not go if the swell is up.
-Book via the NSW National Parks website in advance.
-It works well as an alternative to the Blue Mountains if you’d rather coastal than mountain scenery.
+Figure 8 Pools requires a timed entry booking and is only safe at low tide — the rock platform gets washed over at high tide and is genuinely dangerous.
+Check the tide chart for the day, don’t go if the swell is up, and book via the NSW National Parks website.

 What is the best way to see the harbour?

 The Manly Ferry is the best value — a 30-minute crossing for the price of a regular transit fare.
-The Taronga Zoo ferry is also excellent for the crossing and the views.
-The Watsons Bay ferry takes you through a different part of the harbour.
-Harbour cruises are available from Circular Quay if you want a longer time on the water.
+The Taronga Zoo ferry and the Watsons Bay ferry cover different parts of the harbour and are both worth taking.
+The BridgeMuseum on the Harbour Bridge is the best land-based harbour view for the money.
+Harbour cruises are available from Circular Quay for a longer time on the water.